thisismetis/Metis_Fundamentals/git_and_github/git_setup.md

 # Getting started

-This flow works well for personal use and small teams, but with this many git newbs it would be chaos.

-Instead we are going to have you each fork the curriculum repo, where you will have complete control.
+We are going to have you clone each course repo to access course materials, pulling updates to the repo as needed.
+You may **optionally work with a fork** of the repo that you can directly edit, but this involves additional setup and repo management that is not necessary for successfully completing a course (see section 5 for more detail).

-#### This walk through is divided into 4 parts:
+#### This walkthrough is divided into 5 parts:
 1. Setup steps you'll only ever need to do once
 2. Setup steps for every time you clone a new repo
-3. What you need to do daily to get updated curriculum
+3. What you need to do to get updated curriculum
+4. What you need to do when using curriculum (to avoid merge conflicts)
+5. *Optional variant*: fork and clone
 ---